neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 If you are using an old version of V-Control Pro, it might not support the surface you are trying to use.
 Installer downloads are available at the [Neyrinck Downloads Page](https://neyrinck.com/downloads/v-control-pro).

+!!! warning "V-Control Pro 2.X is incompatible with Windows 11"
+    To use Windows 11 you must use the latest V-Control Pro 3.X available at [Installers](https://neyrinck.com/download/v-control-pro/).
+V-Control Pro 3 is compatible with V-Control Pro 2 Standard licenses.

 <a id="step-1"></a>
 ## Verify The License